 Host Plant Removal.
 Removal of host plants involves the large scale destruction of plants by either physical removal or phytotoxic herbicides.
-Host plant removal is considered an economically inefficient option for area-wide treatment because it is so labor intensive.
+Host plant removal is considered an economically inefficient option for area-wide treatment because it is too labor intensive.
 It is intrusive to residents, who may oppose losing their plants.
-Additionally, this method may possibly promote the dispersal of female flies in search of egg laying sites, thus spreading the infestation if other treatments are not used outside the host plant removal area.
-And finally, because only the fruit becomes infested, there is no need to remove the entire plant during a temporary eradication project as long as the fruit can be removed.
+Additionally, by disturbing sedentary flies, this method promotes the dispersal of female flies in search of egg laying sites, thus spreading the infestation; this triggers the use of other treatments outside the host plant removal area.
+As only the fruit becomes infested, removal of entire host plants is an excessive response to a temporary infestation.